HajMichal/RealTimeChatApp/README.md

 ## 📔 Development

-You have to make connection to mongoDB and create .env file with:
+You have to make connection to PlanetScale and create .env file with:
 * DATABASE_URL = "URL from PlanetScale"
 * ACCESS_TOKEN_SECRET = 'example token'
 * REFRESH_TOKEN_SECRET = 'example token'